-The purpose of this study is to introduce the “ecumenical creeds” of Christendom.
-That is to say, the creeds we will be studying are those which all Christians everywhere, from the earliest days of the church’s existence to this very day, have affirmed together with one voice.
-In the midst of all the doctrinal differences which have separated Christians in various traditions from one another, things which have kept them from enjoying closer fellowship that they presently do, it is good to be reminded that there is a certain core of agreement between all who recognize and affirm the most basic creedal statement of all, namely, “Jesus Christ is Lord!”
+The purpose of this study is to introduce the ecumenical creeds of Christendom.
+That is to say, the creeds that will be studied are those which Christians from the earliest days of the church’s existence to this very day have affirmed together with great unity.
+In the midst of all the doctrinal differences which have separated Christians in various traditions from one another, differences which have kept them from enjoying closer fellowship than they presently do, it is good to be reminded that there is a certain core of agreement between all who recognize and affirm the most basic creedal statement of all, namely, “Jesus Christ is Lord!”

 C. S. Lewis referred to this core of commonality as mere Christianity, a term he borrowed from a puritan thinker named Richard Baxter.
 Mere Christianity is that detectable agreement between all Christians which lies underneath all the points of disagreement.
 It is that core agreement which, in many respects, allows Protestants, Roman Catholics, and Eastern Orthodox Christians to be able to fight with each other so well!
 We largely share a common set of assumptions.
 We don’t have to try to persuade each other that there is a God (none of us are atheists) or that there is only one true God (none of us are pagans) or that the Bible is the authoritative word of God in written form (none of us are Marcionites), or that God is simultaneously one in essence and three in person (none of us are Unitarians or Muslims), or that Jesus had a true body and reasonable soul (none of us are Apollinarians), or that he was truly God and truly man in one person (we are not Arians or Gnostics).
 It’s because we agree on so much that we enabled disagree so ardently on matters which are further upstream in the minutia of Christian theology.